“March Violets” by Philip Kerr is a different kind of book. And so this is a different kind of review . . .

 I’m actually reading this on Kindle right now, which tells me I’m currently at precisely 26%.
 It was first published in 1989, as the first book in Kerr’s Berlin Noir trilogy.

-I actually started reading it years ago, prompted by Mr Fiction Ed’s enjoyment of this one and the others that follow.
+I actually started reading it years ago, prompted by Mr Fiction Ed.
 I gave up on it back then, for reasons I’ll explain in a minute.
 But so much has been written since Kerr’s death about the brilliant portrayal of character Bernie Gunther that I’ve been shamed into giving him another chance.

 Günther is a 38-year-old ex-cop private detective, hired by industrialist Hermann Six to recover a diamond necklace stolen from a safe in his daughter Grete’s house.
 As part of the robbery, it appears both Grete and her husband were murdered and the house torched.
 This takes place against the backdrop of pre-war Berlin, with anti-Jewish sentiment running wild and the reader’s awareness of the madness to come.

 Sounds good.
 So why did I quit on “March Violets” last time?

 To be honest I found it excluded me.
 It assumed knowledge that I didn’t have.
 Even the title, March Violets.
 What does it mean?
 I Googled it and learned “‘March Violets’ were opportunist late-comers to the Nazi Party after the passage of Hitler’s Enabling Act rendering him dictator, on March 23, 1933.”
 Not so difficult to work out, I guess, but thank goodness for smartphones and Wikipedia.